Explications sur les pages

 Pages

-Kirigami apps are typically organized in Pages .
-Those are the different "screens" of an app.
-You will want to have a page dedicated to specific aspects of your app's interaction, and to make things easier you can create different QML files, one for each page.
+Kirigami apps are typically organized in pages by using Kirigami.Page.
+Pages are the different "screens" of an app.
+You will want to have a page dedicated to specific aspects of your app's interaction, and to make things easier you can create different QML files for each page.

 Pages are organized in a page stack where they can be pushed and popped.
 On a phone only the top-most page is shown, whereas on a larger screen (desktop or tablet), if desired, multiple pages can be shown next to each other.

-Une seule page sur le téléphone
+Une page unique sur le téléphone

 1